Leridon/rs3scantrainer/README.md

 ### Installation

 1. Make sure you have the Alt1 toolkit installed.
 Alt1 can only be downloaded legitimately from [runeapps.org](https://runeapps.org/).
-2. You can install Clue Trainer by clicking [this link](alt1://addapp/https://leridon.github.io/rs3scantrainer/appconfig.json) and allowing your browser to open `alt1://` links if you are prompted to do so.
+2. Visit the [Web Version](https://leridon.github.io/rs3scantrainer/) to access some of Clue Trainer's features or install it using the links provided there.
-3. Alternatively, you can visit the [Web Version](https://leridon.github.io/rs3scantrainer/) to access some of Clue Trainer's features or install it using the links provided there.
+3. Alternatively, open `alt1://addapp/https://leridon.github.io/rs3scantrainer/appconfig.json` in your browser or visit `https://leridon.github.io/rs3scantrainer/` in Alt1's included browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>